TheVish04/CAprep/README.md

 2. Global rate limiter (e.g. 200 req/15 min per IP) and CORS run first.
 3. Route-specific middleware: e.g. `authMiddleware` (verify JWT, attach `req.user`), `adminMiddleware` (require `req.user.role === 'admin'`), `cacheMiddleware(duration)` (GET only; cache key by user id + URL; skip if `x-skip-cache: true`).
 4. Handler reads DB (Mongoose), optionally clears cache on mutations, returns JSON.
+5. On server errors, route handlers use a shared error-response helper: the error is logged server-side; the client receives a generic message in production (no stack or internal error text); in development optional details may be included.
-5. If an error is thrown, global error handler and 404 handler at the end of the chain return 500/404 JSON.
+6. Global error handler and 404 handler at the end of the chain return 500/404 JSON when no response was sent.

 ### 5.4 Data flow (typical)